reduanhaiderrifat/Hospitality/README.md

 - **Motel-Details**: Display detailed information about motels available on your platform.
 - **Resort-Details**: Display detailed information about resorts available on your platform.
 - **GuestHouse-Details**: Display detailed information about guesthouses available on your platform.
+- **Client**: Client details those who buy there property from here and there some information here. -**Responsive**: This website is responsive for all device.
 - **Update-Profile**: Allow users to update their profile information and preferences.
 - **Booking**: Enable users to make bookings for accommodations directly through your platform.
 - **Hospitality-Categories**: Categorize accommodations into different hospitality categories for easy browsing and filtering.